-4.7.3 Expense charges
+4.5.4 Expense charges

-All costs and charges that impact member outcomes should be disclosed in sufficient detail for members to understand the impact on their retirement outcomes.
-This should include costs of insurance / reinsurance fees paid from members' pooled assets (i.e. that are not necessarily attributed to individual members).
+All costs and charges that impact annuitant outcomes need to be disclosed in sufficient detail for annuitants to understand the impact on their retirement outcomes.
+This will include costs of insurance / reinsurance fees paid from annuitants' assets (i.e. that are not necessarily attributed to individual annuitants).
+The same charges for investment management and guarantees may be perceived as more expensive than in the accumulation phase if they are compared to the annuity paid rather than being compared to the account balance or actuarial reserve. (e.g. a charge of 1% of the reserve may be more than 10% of the annual income from an immediate annuity.)

-Annuitants in a pooled product may be exposed to the risk of increasing expenses or charges for insurers or other service providers.
-Additional risk arises wherever policyholders or annuitants cannot respond by transferring their interest easily and without loss, as they may be exposed to higher charges than could be obtained in other competitor pools.
+Annuitants may be exposed to the risk of increasing expenses or charges for insurers or other service providers.
+Additional risk arises wherever annuitants cannot respond by transferring their interest easily and without loss, as they may be exposed to higher charges than could be obtained in other competitor products.
 The following provisions could be considered: